 Longer Repayment Period

-While overlap loans often lower monthly payments, they may extend the repayment period.
-A longer term means you could end up paying more interest over the life of the loan, even if your monthly payments are lower.
-For example, if you consolidate debt from 5 years to 10 years, you’ll pay less per month, but the total amount of interest paid may increase.
+While overlap loans make your monthly payments cheaper, they could make the repayment period more expensive.
+A longer term means you could pay more in interest over the life of the loan, even if your payment is lower.
+For example, by spreading debt you’ve consolidated from 5 to 10 years, you’ll have a lower monthly payment but pay more interest in total.

 Risk of Accumulating More Debt